How Much Is Your Paid Time Off Really Worth? Here's How to Find Out

-According to data from the U.S. Bureau of Labor Statistics, 79 percent of private industry workers have access to any paid vacation, and 80 percent have access to any paid holidays.
-Further BLS data shows that, in 2020, full-time employees in private industry receive an average of 11 paid vacation days per year after one year of service, with as many as 20 vacation days (on average) available to workers with 20 years or more of service.
-Data from the U.S. Travel Association shows that U.S. workers didn't use 33 percent of their time off last year (which is in line with years past, despite the pandemic)—but not using your vacation days means more than just missing out on a great trip or staycation.
+According to data from the U.S. Bureau of Labor Statistics, 77 percent of private industry workers have access to paid vacation and 79 percent have access to paid holidays.
+Further BLS data shows that full-time employees in private industry receive an average of 11 paid vacation days per year after one year of service, with as many as 22 vacation days (on average) available to workers with 20 years or more of service.
+Data from the U.S. Travel Association shows that U.S. workers didn't use 29 percent of their time in 2021 (which is in line with years past, despite the pandemic)—but not using your vacation days means more than just missing out on a great trip or staycation.

 At most employers, PTO is incorporated into the total compensation package, along with healthcare, salary, and other benefits of employment.
 Those vacation days have value: They are days where you get paid even though you don't work, and working through those days (or not taking them) means working extra hours or days for the same amount of money.
 By not taking your allotted vacation days or PTO, you are sacrificing relaxation time with no substantial reward.